front-end-intermediate/session-7/readme.md

         </ul>
       </div>
       )
-  }
-}

-export default Pirate;
 ```

 Unlike Angular there are no built in loops, repeats etc. - you use vanilla JS (i.e. we need a replacement for Angular's ng-repeat to make pirate components).

 ## Sample Pirates

-1: Using a JSON Array in Pirate.js
+Using a JSON Array in `Pirate.js`.

 Examine the sample files in the `data` folder.
+Ensure that the data folder is inside `src`.

 We will use [JSON stringify](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify).